 During the investor unveiling of Peacock, NBCUniversal executives described the streaming service as “like a broadcast network.”
 That may sound odd for a streaming platform, but considering the amount of live content, the characterization makes some sense.

 At launch, the service will offer a mix of exclusive shows, on-demand classics, and live content.
-The premiere live event at launch was supposed to have been the 2020 Olympics coverage, but with the postponement of the games until 2021, those plans will now change.
-When subscribers open the app, they can search in three different tiers: channels, trending, and browse.
-As they consider their options, live video will play automatically in the background, like the current channel plays when you search the TV guide with a cable subscription.
-That video may be news, a game, or a show, making it appear as though you’re actually watching cable.
+The premiere live event at launch was supposed to have been the 2020 Olympics coverage, but with the postponement of the games until 2021, those plans have changed.

-The competition for exclusive content among streaming services has been fierce, and NBCUniversal has confirmed quite a few high-profile projects for Peacock ahead of its launch.
-At launch, Peacock will offer more than 600 movies and 400 series, as well as live and on-demand news, sports, late-night, and reality content.
+The competition for exclusive content among streaming services has been fierce, and NBCUniversal confirmed quite a few high-profile projects for Peacock.
+At launch, Peacock offers a wide range of movies and series, as well as live and on-demand news, sports, late-night, and reality content.

-Peacock will feature live late-night content and a new, family-friendly late-night show from Jimmy Fallon.
-At the investor unveiling, it was also revealed that early late night will also be available on Peacock, as new episodes of NBC’s Late Night with Seth Meyers will be available at 8 p.m.
+Peacock Premium and Premium Plus feature live late-night content and will debut a new family-friendly late-night show from Jimmy Fallon.
+At the investor unveiling, it was also revealed that early late night will also be available on Peacock, as new episodes of NBC’s Late Night with Seth Meyers will be available on Peacock Premium at 8 p.m.
 ET every night.

 Classic and current TV